d3plus/d3plus-website/_examples/d3plus-hierarchy/custom-color/index.md

 ---
-title: Using a Custom Color Accessor
+title: Defining Custom Colors for a Visualization
 width: 990
 height: 400
+time: 1504201076080
+date: August 31, 2017
 ---

-# Using a Custom Color Accessor
+# Defining Custom Colors for a Visualization

-Let's take our [Getting Started]() example and color the rectangles by their parent groups.
+Let's take our [Getting Started](http://d3plus.org/examples/d3plus-hierarchy/getting-started/) example and color the rectangles by their parent groups.

 ```js
 var data = [